automl/neps/docs/pipeline_space.md

 3. **Numbers:**

     - Unquoted numeric values are interpreted as integers or floating-point numbers, depending on their format.
-    - Example: `123` is an integer, `4.56` is a float, `1e3` can be either an integer or a floating-point number, depending on the type specified by the user.
-By default, 1e3 is treated as a floating-point number.
+    - By default, when the 'type' is not specified, any number in scientific notation (e.g., 1e3) is interpreted as a floating-point number.
 This interpretation is unique to our system.

 4. **Empty Strings:**